shubhamchandak94/ProtographLDPC/usage.md

 For protograph codes, the transmitted bits are determined from the protograph itself.
 For regular codes, when using the `--fraction-transmitted` option, the transmitted bits are chosen randomly, and can be modified later according to the user's wishes.

 ## encode.py
 Encodes a message provided a parity check code and a generator matrix.
+This can be used with any code in the appropriate format, not necessarily generated using this library.

 **General usage:**
 ```sh